prominenceai/deepstream-services-library/docs/overview.md

 See the complete example [4file_custom_pph_using_opencv.py](/examples/python/4file_custom_pph_using_opencv.py)

 ### Using "DslSurfaceTransform.h and C/C++
 DSL Provides a set of utility classes (used internally) to simplyfy the process of creating a frame-buffer-surface from a batched buffer that can be processed using OpenCV.
-The utility classes and OpenCV are used inside a [Custom Pad Probe Handler](/docs/api-pph) --
+The utility classes and OpenCV are used within a [Custom Pad Probe Handler](/docs/api-pph.md).

 See the example [4file_custom_pph_using_opencv.cpp](/examples/cpp/4file_custom_pph_using_opencv.cpp) for complete details.